memsql/SingleStoreNETConnector/docs/content/tutorials/connect-ssh.md

   main:
     parent: tutorials
 title: Connecting with SSH
-customtitle: "Tutorial: Connecting to MySQL Server with SSH from C#"
+customtitle: "Tutorial: Connecting to SingleStore Server with SSH from C#"
 weight: 15
 ---

-# Connecting to MySQL Server with SSH from C\#
+# Connecting to SingleStore Server with SSH from C\#

-This tutorial demonstrates how to use SSH.NET and MySqlConnector to connect to a MySQL database over SSH.
+This tutorial demonstrates how to use SSH.NET and SingleStoreConnector to connect to a SingleStore database over SSH.

 The arguments below are defined as follows: